ai4os/ai4-ansible/tutorials/new_site_ifca_admin.md

     - **nomad_new_cpu_clients**

         Modify the lines to match the new Nomad CPU client names.
 NOTE: CPU clients are those Nomad clients without GPU.
-The Traefik node should not be included in this group.
+The Traefik node should also be included in this group.
 If there are no CPU clients, leave the group empty (do not delete the group).

         Line template: `<new_cpu_client_name>`